 I don’t pretend to be a snow machine mechanic.
-But here are a few tips for how to buy used snowmobiles for sale for your snowmobile tour or snowmobile vacation that I’ve picked up along the way.
-Plus a good buy used snowmobiles video by my friend David Clarke…
+But here are a few tips for how to buy used snowmobiles for sale for your snowmobile tour or snowmobile vacation that I’ve picked up from my friends John Sharrard of Accelerated Technologies and Craig Irwin.
+Plus a good buy used snowmobiles video by My Old Sled friend David Clarke.

 - Check front and rear suspension, bulkhead, tunnel, rails, etc, for impact marks, cracks or bends.

-- Check track for broken, missing or damaged lugs, rips or tears in the rubber or missing or bent studs.
+- Eyeball the track for broken, missing or damaged lugs, rips or tears in the rubber or missing or bent studs.

-- Check skis for underside wear, runner condition, and dents or bangs.
+- Inspect skis for underside wear, runner condition, and dents or bangs.

-- Check the belt and clutch for signs of excessive wear.
+- Go over the belt and clutch for signs of excessive wear.
 The belt surface and edges should be smooth with no cracks or fraying.

 - Check oil level, colour, type and brand used.

 - Check radiator coolant level and inspect chain case oil.